codesharedot/nexo-price-gnome-ticket/README.md

-# ardor price gnome ticket
+# aeternity price gnome ticket

-Gnome 3 desktop ticker for ardor price with Python and argos.
-Rename to ardor.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for aeternity price with Python and argos.
+Rename to aeternity.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org